rajpatel8/Quantumania/Report.md

 The project successfully addresses quantum readiness assessment requirements through comprehensive cryptographic analysis.
 Integration capabilities support existing development workflows and security processes.
 The tool provides immediate value for organizations beginning quantum transition planning while supporting long-term security strategy development.

-This implementation plays a vital role in helping organizations transition to quantum-safe cryptography, ensuring security resilience in the approaching quantum computing era.
+This implementation successfully demonstrates the collective expertise of our team members and plays a vital role in helping organizations transition to quantum-safe cryptography, ensuring security resilience in the approaching quantum computing era.
 The comprehensive feature set and standards compliance position the tool as an essential component of modern cybersecurity infrastructure.

 ---

-**Project Team:** Quantum Cryptographic Security Research
+**Course:** COMP-8677 - Advanced Topics in Computer Security
+**Institution:** University of Windsor
+**Project Type:** Option 2 (Programming Project)
+**Team Size:** 6 Members (2 Sections)
-**License:** MIT License
+**Project License:** MIT License
 **Repository:** https://github.com/rajpatel8/Quantumania
-**Documentation:** Comprehensive README and inline documentation
+**Documentation:** Comprehensive technical documentation and user guides
-**Support:** Active development and community contribution

 ---

-*This report documents the completed implementation and capabilities of the Quantum Cryptographic Scanner as of August 2025.*
+*This report documents the completed implementation and capabilities of the Post-Quantum Cryptography Migration Assessment Tool developed as part of COMP-8677 coursework at University of Windsor, August 2025.*